Yes – you should have been issued with a key release that will let you open them manually.

 All our alarms are guaranteed for the first year following installation – that includes parts and labour charges as a result of faulty equipment or workmanship.
 We also offer an optional extended five year warranty.

 When you return an external strobe light will be flashing on the box to warn you that there may potentially be danger in the house.
 Also, the keypad will bleep differently to normal when you open the door.
+In smart alarm systems, it’s also possible to get a mobile notification if an alarm is triggered.

 Please go to Customer Services and fill in the Keyholder Form.
 You can either print and post, or email this back to us.